 The Alert can be set in dose or rate modes.
 When using Utility Menu option UNITS to switch units of measurement, the alert will retain the user selected alarm level.
-Once the alert threshold is reached the beeper will sound and the ALERT ICON will flash until the alert is deactivated, or the radiation level drops below the set alert threshold.
+Once the alert threshold is reached the beeper will sound and the ALARM icon will flash until the alert is deactivated, or the radiation level drops below the set alert threshold.

 - 1. To set the Alert, press the SET button on the end panel.
-The ALERT ICON (radiation symbol) and the SET icon are displayed. - 2.
+The ALERT icon (radiation symbol) and the SET icon are displayed. - 2.
 Use the + and buttons to adjust the display to the desired level. - 3.
 Press the SET button once to retain the setting in memory and activate the alert.
-The ALERT ICON is now displayed to indicate that the alert is now active. - 4.
+The ALERT icon (radiation symbol) is now displayed to indicate the unit is operating in the Alert mode. - 4.
 To deactivate the Alert mode, press and briefly hold the SET button again.
-The ALERT ICON is no longer displayed. - 5.
-To use the previous alert setting, press the SET button twice.
+The ALERT icon is no longer displayed. - 5.
+To use the previous alert setting, press the set button twice.
 Now the alert mode is on, indicated by the radiation symbol on the display.